FAQs for Applicants

 Q: Am I eligible for scholarship?

 A: Scholarship is awarded based on both merit and need.
 If you would like to apply for scholarship, please complete the scholarship form on the application.
-Please refer to the Financial Aid page for more information.
+Please refer to the Financial Aid section for more information.

 Q: How do I apply for an RA position?